LaZeAsh/notes/content/notes/Math 135 - Important Terms.md

 		2. For all k $\in$ $\mathbb{N}$, if P(1) $\land$ P(2) $\land$ $\dots$ $\land$ P(k) then P(k + 1)
 	- then statement 3 is true:
 		3. For all n $\in$ $\mathbb{N}$, P(n)
+- If you can prove the inductive conclusion P(k + 1) by assuming only P(k) then use POMI but if you need to assume P(i) for one or more i with i < k, then use POSI
 -